-The Stevenson House of the California State Monterey History Park reopened for visiting on April 1, 2017.
-For the present it will be open Saturdays and Sundays from 10 a.m. to 4 p.m
+The Stevenson House of the California State Monterey History Park is open Saturdays and Sundays from 10 a.m. to 4 p.m through October 2017.

-When open, visitors are greeted by docents who bring to life Stevenson’s occupancy of the House during his stay in Monterey in the autumn of 1879, and relate the other many notable uses of the building during its long history.
+When open, Stevenson House visitors are greeted by docents who bring to life Stevenson’s occupancy of the House during his stay in Monterey in the autumn of 1879, and relate the other many notable uses of the building during its long history.

 The Stevenson House is a two-story adobe built during the Mexican Era of Monterey.
 Rooms in the House hold a large number of Stevenson artifacts, including portraits, Stevenson family furniture, and personal items.
 Lovely gardens occupy the House grounds.
 The gardens are open year round 9 a.m. to 4 p.m.
 The House is located at 530 Houston Street, Monterey, California.